byuccl/spydrnet/docs/source/developer/contribute.rst

 A description should be entered as well.
 It could just be a reiteration of the release notes or other relevant information.

-Three files should be added as assets to the new release:
+Four files should be added as assets to the new release:

 Two files will be generated when the repository is pushed to Pypi.
 A tar.gz file and a .whl file.
-Uploead these two files after performing the next step of `Publising the packages to Pypi`
+Upload these two files after performing the next step of `Publising the packages to Pypi`

 Go to docs/latex folder, copy the `spydrnet_reference.pdf` to the assets under the new release, and changes its name to `spydrnet_reference-new_release_number.pdf`.
 If the pdf file doesn't exist, run: